Ergodicity breaking provably robust to arbitrary perturbations: Automaton circuits

 with $\vec{r}_{pp'} \equiv \vec{r}_p - \vec{r}_{p'}$ the difference between the positions of the centers of the plaquettes $p$ and $p'$.
-The spatial profile from the automaton circuit is contrasted with the Gaussian prediction~\eqref{eqn:Cp-analyitcal} in Fig.~\ref{fig:crossing-diffusion}(b) for $L=256$.
-In the left panel, we plot the two-dimensional correlation function at a fixed time satisfying $Dt \ll L^2$, while the right panel shows a scaling collapse of the full profile for various times.
+The spatial profile from the automaton circuit is contrasted with the Gaussian prediction~\eqref{eqn:Cp-analyitcal} in Figs.~\ref{fig:crossing-diffusion}\hyperref[fig:crossing-diffusion]{(b)} and \hyperref[fig:crossing-diffusion]{(c)} for $L=256$.
+In Fig.~\ref{fig:crossing-diffusion}\hyperref[fig:crossing-diffusion]{(b)}, we plot the two-dimensional correlation function as a function of position at a fixed time satisfying $Dt \ll L^2$, while Fig.~\ref{fig:crossing-diffusion}\hyperref[fig:crossing-diffusion]{(c)} shows a scaling collapse of the full profile for various times [all of which satisfy the condition $t \gtrsim 10$ identified in Fig.~\ref{fig:crossing-diffusion}\hyperref[fig:crossing-diffusion]{(a)}].
 Figure \ref{fig:crossing-diffusion} therefore confirms that domain wall crossings diffuse in \emph{typical} sectors, if the $\CZ_p=1$ constraint can be violated.